svelte-u/docs/docs/shared/unstore.md

 # {{title}}

 Safely get the value of a store.
-If the value is not a store, it will be returned as is.
+If the value is not a store, it will be returned as it.

 ## 🎬 Usage